I wrote my first play while in acting class with mentor Charles Nelson Reilly, in December of 1991.

-Ms. Soland had the opportunity to return to her alma mater, Florida State University, to head up the MFA playwriting program, and now enjoys teaching in the theatre department at Maryville College.
 Her comedy Thread Count, produced at Pellissippi State College, received publication by Applause Books as part of their anthology.
 The Best American Short Plays 2010/2011 and her drama Spatial Disorientation, which she directed, is also included in Applause Books’ The Best American Short Plays 2012/2013.
 The Corporate Ladder, which she directed at Pellissippi as part of The Ladder Plays, is included in Smith & Kraus’ anthology The Best Ten-Minute Plays of 2013.
-These add to her over 40 international playwriting publications.
+Then her short play The Ladder in the Room was published in Applause Books The Best American Short Plays 2015-2016.
+These add to her over 50 international playwriting publications.

 Her play, The Sniper’s Nest, is the story of the love affair between CIA double agent Lee Harvey Oswald and young scientist Judyth Vary Baker, and is based on Ms. Baker's book, Me and Lee.
 The Sniper’s Nest premiered at Maryville College in the Clayton Center for the Arts, remounted for the 2013 Southeastern Theatre Conference’s Fringe Festival, and was produced at the Last Act Theatre Company in Austin, Texas in 2014 and most recently, given a reading in Florida and Germany.

 Ms. Soland’s children’s book, The Christmas Tree Angel, was adapted to the stage and then released in the original book form, in the fall of 2013.
 In 2014, the sequel The Unmade Moose was released.
-Last year, Ms. Soland launched her own children’s book publishing company, Climbing Angel Publishing, with her debut picture book, Thump, and this year published Somebunny to Love.
+In 2015, Ms. Soland launched her own publishing company, Climbing Angel Publishing, with her debut picture book, Thump, then Somebunny to Love and then the adult book, In His Image.
 Her book The Writer’s Motivation has inspired countless writers in all the genres to fill the blank page.